ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 ![](images/waiting_error.png)

 When this inevitably happens, click in the **console** and press the escape (*Esc*) key.
-Then. to check that it worked, click the *Enter* key.
-You should now see **\>** in your console again next to your newest lines.
+Then, to check that it worked, click the *Enter* key.
+You should now see **\>** in your console again next to your newest line.

-This happens because a parentheses or quotes were not closed.
-For example, this means, you need to have the same number of `(` and `)` in your script, otherwise, you will have open parentheses.
-Same for quotes.
+This happens because parentheses or quotes were not closed.
+You need to have the same number of `(` and `)` in your script, otherwise you will have open parentheses.
+The same applies to quotes.

-R will underline mismatched parentheses and they are color coated, so it should be possible to tell which one is missing.
+R will underline mismatched parentheses and they are color coded, so it should be possible to tell which one is missing.

 # 2. The data are not formatted properly

 Remember how we had to change a matrix to a dataframe in the example in part 1 above?
 That falls in this category.
 When running a statistical test, it is usually in the information about the package how the data need to be formatted.

-*Note, we are not discussing the adonis function here, just exploring the help CRAN offers for each function that is a packages on CRAN.*

 <strong>CRAN</strong> is a network of servers that store identical, up-to-date, versions of code and documentation for R. Downloading from CRAN is safe.
-Everything on CRAN is heavily validated both interms of quality and documentation provided to the users.
+Everything on CRAN is heavily validated both in terms of quality and documentation provided to the users.

 Let's look at a [function](https://rdrr.io/rforge/vegan/man/adonis.html) in the package vegan.
 This is for multivariate analysis of microbiome data.

+We are not discussing the adonis function here, just exploring the help available for each function that is in a package on CRAN.
+{: .note}

 ![](images/run_adonis.png)